Received an IRS Letter in Orange County? Here’s What It Means and What to Do

 • Rejected Offer in Compromise or payment plan

 If you live in Orange County, it's especially important to take action quickly due to California’s cost of living and aggressive IRS regional collection practices.
+It’s crucial to avoid IRS enforcement by acting on your notice—waiting too long could lead to collections, liens, or wage garnishments.

 Most Common IRS Letters (And What They Mean)